Pendulum: My Close Encounters with Governor Nyesom Wike - TheBoss Newspaper

 Other notable infrastructure being built by Wike include the N25.9 billion Peter Odili Cancer and Cardiovascular Centre, being built by Julius Berger.
 There are also the Haemodialysis and Renal Centre with ability to perform Kidney transplants and such hi-tech procedures, the Mother and Child Specialist Hospital & Doctors Quarters, all part of his insatiable urge to leave a befitting legacy of fantastic medical facilities for the State.

-In terms of road and rural development, Wike has embarked on the Ogoni-Andoni-Nkoro Unity Road and achieved the distinction of constructing the first road to enter Ogoni and Andoni Communities in over 100 years – He thus became the first Governor to drive into Opobo town…
+In terms of road and rural development, Wike has embarked on the Opobo-Andoni-Nkoro Unity Road and achieved the distinction of constructing the first road to enter Opobo and Andoni Communities in over 100 years – He thus became the first Governor to drive into Opobo town…

 Other roads completed or nearing completion are Abonema Ring Road.
 It is noteworthy that, before now, the State had only one narrow single carriage road that led into Abonema and Obonoma townships.
 It has now been widened and dualised in parts.
 It is envisaged that for Odufor-Akpoku-Umoye Road, a 21km road, will mark the very first time a road will be constructed in that axis.
 All Roads in Old and New Port Harcourt GRA Constructed.
 A 33km Saakpenwa Bori-Kono Road (Phases 1 and 2) are in the process of completion.